ratem/eispatterns/README.rst

 On the other hand, we introduce the concept of Connection, which is used to connect two movements, and can be used in one or more paths.
-There is a possibility of this concept become the Causality concept used in ERP5.
+There is a possibility of this concept become the Causality concept used in ERP5, but currently it is more generic than cause-effect relationships.

 Concept 5: Connection
   It describes the relationship between two Movements, in the context of one or